 While there’s no perfect formula, choreographing a dance is a lot like writing a paper.
 You learn the framework of an essay: your introduction, thesis, supporting arguments, and conclusion.
 Once you become comfortable with that framework, you can “break the rules.”
 You eventually experiment with phrasing, word choice, punctuation, and other literary tools such as imagery, allusion, and juxtaposition.
 The process stays somewhat the same, but how exactly you put that plan into action can be an art all its own.
 The same is true for creating a dance.

 There’s no shame in needing that “standard essay format” to get the ball rolling.
 The important thing is that you start.
-If you’re feeling stuck, try following these steps:
+If you’re feeling stuck, try following these steps to choreograph your dance:

 - Find music or a sequence of movement that inspires you.